About Me

 1. My Wicked Little Heart

 Her parents gave her room to ask questions and doubt while still always accepting her.
-Wholehearted faith needs a basic security in one’s own life, a wholeness of oneself.
+Wholehearted faith needs a basic security in one’s life, a wholeness of oneself.
 Personal and community support is required here.

 Others do not have such security.
-Religion can break them, especially a conservative religion that demonizes people who are gay, have different ideas about women’s position in the church, have mental health issues and so on.
+Religion can break them, especially a conservative religion that demonizes people who are gay, have different ideas about women’s position in the church, have mental health issues, and so on.
 This is not the wholeness that God wants for all of us.

 1. Where Stone Becomes Flesh